cunla/fakeredis-py/docs/about/contributing.md

 - Follow the issue template and provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
   This usually includes your code.
-  For good bug reports you should isolate the problem and create a reduced test case.
+  For good bug reports, you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.

 Once it's filed: